 Compressor wine coolers

-This type of wine cooler is similar to the system that is used n standard refrigerator units.
+This type of wine cooler is similar to the system that is used in standard refrigerator units.
 It cools wine through a process known as the “vapor compression cycle”.
 This process allows it to maintain a wide range of temperatures without influence from ambient temperatures from the environment.
 It rapidly cools wine and turns on and off as need.
 It can also cool a large number of wines.
 Also, they are more energy-efficient.
-On the other hand, they are the heavier option so are not very mobile and they emit more sound than a thermoelectric system.
+On the other hand, this type of wine fridge is a heavier option.
+They are not very mobile and they emit more sound than a thermoelectric system.

 Thermoelectric wine coolers